 Our aim is recycle, re-use and re-purpose when possible.
 We will also

-try to use environmentally friendly products where available and offer these in our materials packs.
-Many paints are bad for the environment as they contain plastics so we will put in place measures to avoid wastage and paint being washed into the drainage system.
+try to use environmentally friendly products where available.
+Many paints are bad for the environment as they contain plastics, so we have put in place measures to avoid wastage and paint being washed into the drainage system.

-Our main studio, shop, kitchen and loo are all on ground floor level with step free access so are suitable for people with mobility issues.
+Our main studio, shop, kitchen and loo are all on ground floor level with step free access, so are suitable for people with mobility issues.
 There is one step down into the smaller studio at the rear of the building.
-Unfortunately at present there is no wheelchair - accessible toilet.
+Unfortunately the toilet is not wheelchair accessible.